 The proposed bill would amend current statutes regarding Temporary Assistance for Needy Families (TANF) Cash Assistance by expanding the definition of "child only case."
-Under the new law, a "child only case" would include not only situations where an eligible dependent child is in the legal custody of the Department of Child Safety or a tribal court and placed in foster care, but also cases where the child is living with a nonparent relative who is responsible for meeting the child's basic needs and is not receiving cash assistance.
-This change aims to broaden eligibility for cash assistance to more children in need.
+Under the new law, a "child only case" would include not only situations where an eligible dependent child is in the legal custody of the Department of Child Safety or a tribal court and placed in foster care, but also cases where the child is living with a nonparent relative who is responsible for the child's basic needs and is not receiving cash assistance.
+This change is intended to broaden eligibility for cash assistance to more children in need.

 Statutes affected: